Mottingham: Mottingham Primary School

-Castlecombe Primary School
+Elmstead Wood Primary School

 Capel Manor College

-Capel Manor College offers further and higher education on a campus that was previously part of Hadlow College.
+Capel Manor College is a specialist environmental college offering land-based further and higher education on a campus that was previously part of Hadlow College.

 Eltham College

 Eltham College, an independent day school for girls and boys 7–18, founded in 1842 as the London Missionary Society's School for the Sons of Missionaries, has been housed since 1912 in the former Fairy Hall in Mottingham, which had earlier been the Royal Naval School from 1889 to 1910.

 Geography

 Mottingham borders Eltham to the north, New Eltham to the east, Chislehurst to the south, Elmstead to the south west, Lewisham to the west and Lee to the north west.
 Since 2010, Mottingham has fallen within the Mottingham and Chislehurst North polling and policing districts.

 Quaggy

 A tributary of the River Quaggy known as the Little Quaggy flows through Mottingham; rising on the borders of Chislehurst and Mottingham, it flows through The Tarn and emerges alongside the Sidcup bypass to join the Quaggy, which continues to Mottingham playing fields (colloquially known as 'Foxes Field').